JAVAB3ANS/engr-110/README.md

 	- surveys
 	- focus groups
 ```

 ```
 Interviews:

-- Example Questions:
+- How:
 	- How: Do you plan to install the < >
 	- How expendable do you want the product to be?
 	- How will you get more students involved in the project?
 	- How do you plan on funding the project?
 	- Realistically, how long do you expect the project to be in place given the current circumstances?
 	- How much water will be needed for the current garden and future garden if it’s 10 by 30 yards (eyeballing - not exact at all)?
 How much do they want to expand it?

 - What:
-	- What is the overall outcome you hope to achieve ...are the functions for the product ?
+	- What is the overall outcome you hope to achieve
+	- What are the functions for the product ?
-		...environmental stresses does the product have to withstand?
+	- What are the environmental stresses does the product have to withstand?
-What is the timeframe/ expected lifespan of the product What kind of skills do you expect people to have in order to maintain the project?
+	- What is the timeframe/ expected lifespan of the product
+	- What kind of skills do you expect people to have in order to maintain the project?
 Would it be the students , volunteers, and/or faculty/staff?

 - Where:
-	...have you seen a similar product?
+	- Where have you seen a similar product?
-	…will this be located?
+	- Where will this be located?

 - Who:
-	...will be using this product?
+	- Who will be using this product?
-	...will this product be most beneficial to you?
+	- Who will this product be most beneficial to you?
-Who will be the people performing maintenance on this product?
+	- Who will be the people performing maintenance on this product?

-- When
+- When:
-	...is the product needed by <> ?
+	- When is the product needed by <> ?
-	...will the product most likely be used?
+	- When will the product most likely be used?
 ```

 ```
 Interview Tips: